adah1972/json_schema_converter/README.md

 definition expansion for the ‘mongo36’ target.
 Of course, recursive types have to be crippled.

-Let us look at a loose definition of `geoJsonObject`.
-It may be defined as follows (please notice the recursive definition of `coordinates`):
+Let us look at a loose definition of `geoJsonObject` as follows (please notice the recursive definition of `coordinates`):

 ```json
 {